 Doubts Of Becoming Long Term House Sitters

 While long term housesitting certainly provides a unique way to travel the world, we were not immediately sold on the idea.
-Who lets strangers into their home – to sleep in their bed! – and trusts them to take care of their pets while they are gone?
+Who lets strangers into their home and trusts them to take care of their pets while they are gone?

 Truthfully, at first, it was more than just questioning the owner’s sanity that kept us from becoming long term housesitters.
 We knew that by accepting free rent for house sitting services, we were relinquishing some of the freedoms of travel.
 Caring for someone else’s pets and home is a big responsibility, and we knew we would not take it lightly.